radiantlogic-v8/documentation-eoc/documentation/login/microsoft-sso.md

 4. Enter a descriptive name that helps identify the application within your organization.
 ![form](images/register-application.png)
 5. In the Supported Account Types section, select one of the following options.

-    - **Single Tenant** - limits access to users within the organization.
+    - **Single Tenant:** limits access to users within the organization.
-    - **Multitenant** - allows users from any Azure AD directory to access the application.
+    - **Multitenant:** allows users from any Azure AD directory to access the application.
 6. From the Select A Platform drop-down menu, select **Web**.
 7. Next to the Select A Platform menu, specify a URI to which Azure AD will send authentication responses.
 8. Click **Register**.